danielg7/danielg7.github.io/_posts/2017-04-04-PlayingWithCrimeData.md

 I think crime data is interesting, but here in Colorado, it's public but [not well organized](http://crimeinco.cbi.state.co.us/).
 The data are displayed online in tables by agency and year, at least from the early 2000s onward, but overall it's a messy venture.
 Ever since listening to the [http://www.apmreports.org/in-the-dark]('In The Dark' podcast), I'd been curious about how clearance rates in Colorado.
 Clearance rates are the ratio of 'closed' crimes to total crimes in a year.

+As noted from the CBI website:
+> Caution must be taken not to compare the number of criminal offenses which occurred to the number of individuals arrested for a particular crime.
+There is not a direct correlation between the number of individuals arrested and the number of offenses reported.

+Considered yourself caveated.

 This is my first attempt at webscraping.
 I'd read that $rvest$ and $XML$ had good tools for this.

 Overall goals:
 1. Scrape the data from the Colorado Bureau of Investigation
 2. Clean and organize the data
 3. Calculate and plot clearance rate